 Influencer marketing has become an increasingly larger slice of the work that all agencies perform, with most agencies directly involved in influencer negotiations.
 Where should you focus your attention in your next influencer negotiation for best results?
 Start here to improve your social selling as an online influencer: • Content Rights – Nail down who will own completed content vs. having temporary use rights. • Content Approval – Ensure that agency and brand will see and approve all content pre-posting. • Exclusivity – Define whether the influencer will be prevented from representing any other brands. • Behavior – Usually called the “morals clause,” preserve the ability to part ways if influencer behavior doesn’t match the brand’s values.
 A social media influencer with immoral behavior could cause bad PR for your business that could negatively impact sales in the short term or even long term.

-We’ve also updated the links on Best Business Builders as we encourage you to check these out to ensure you are getting all the sales support you are entitled to while they are still available.
+We have also updated the links on Best Business Builders as we encourage you to check these out to ensure you are getting all the sales support you are entitled to while they are still available.
 For more selling help, let’s discuss three essential things you can do to set your business up for success as we head out of lockdown.
-Richard is CEO of Little Biz Academy with over 300 employees, the Founder of Business Leaders Group and in 2020, received the Young Entrepreneur of the Year Award in the Finance category.
-Each year he mentors 20 unique business owners – we asked him about what makes the difference to surviving versus thriving in the current market conditions.
+Richard is CEO of Little Biz Academy with over 300 employees, the Founder of Business Leaders Group and in 2023, received the Young Entrepreneur of the Year Award in the Finance category.
+Each year he mentors 20 unique business owners – we asked him about what makes the difference to surviving versus thriving in the current market conditions in 2024.

 So what are your thoughts on what small business owners are going through right now?
 Covid-19 has been challenging for a lot of us.
 The Coronavirus pandemic has probably challenged your ideas about life, ideas about business, your goals, your values, how you think about things, but don’t let it change your course.
 It’s so easy to get thrown off by something external whether it’s a global pandemic, economic downturn, massive change in trade rules or government policy… it’s important that you as the business owner stay true to your course and your vision of when you started this thing in the first place – whatever it is. iKeep: Yes, these are uncertain times for a lot of business owners, if someone isn’t sure how to get back on track what are the two or three things you would recommend?
 Great question – Uncertainty definitely creates a feeling of being lost, so whenever I’ve felt like that in the past, my go-to is to do whatever it takes to gain clarity on the path ahead of me, otherwise you will simply be wandering aimlessly.